 Any student, faculty, or staff member who becomes symptomatic or is referred by either Employee Health or Student Health should not participate in surveillance testing.
 Student Health or Employee Health will advise where individuals should be tested.

 Students experience symptoms of COVID-19 should call Student Health during business hours at 919-681-9355 and choose option 2 to speak to a triage nurse.
 For urgent matters after hours, you may speak to a nurse by calling 919-966-3820.

 Employees experiencing symptoms of COVID-19 should call the Duke COVID hotline* (919-385-0429 option 1 for employees) for assessment and COVID-19 testing.
 You must self-isolate until cleared by Employee Health to return to work.

 Students who test positive will be placed in isolation on campus.

 - Isolation is for students who have already been diagnosed positive with COVID-19.

 - Isolated students will be under the care of Duke clinicians during an isolation window.

-- For students in Duke-provided housing, isolated students will be moved to East House, Jarvis, or The Lodge near Duke Hospital.
+- For students in Duke-provided housing, isolated students will be moved to separate housing.

 - If isolated, students should not leave their assigned rooms other than to take strolls outside to get air.
 Meals will be delivered.